Headoo/PowerShellFtp/README.md

 You can execute the powershell script through a batch file you can put anywhere you want.

-First: you have to put the script without the batch in c:\fff folder.
+NB: you have to put the script without the batch in c:\fff folder.
+A full set example of pictures is available in the "examples" folder.